ansible/awx-operator/roles/restore/README.md

 $ kubectl apply -f restore-awx.yml
 ```

 This will create a new deployment and restore your backup to it.

+> :warning: tower_admin_password_secret value will replace the password for the `tower_admin_user` user (by default, this is the `admin` user).

 Role Variables